pranavnt/Asteroid/README.md

 #### Delete Collection

-To delete a collection, run the command `asteroid delete collection collectionName` into terminal, and the collection with the name `collectionName` will be deleted.
+To delete a collection, run the command `caldera delete collection collectionName` into terminal, and the collection with the name `collectionName` will be deleted.
 You can only do this through the CLI right now, but I'm hoping to make this accessible via an API in the future.

 ## Design Goals 🎨